-- Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution or Estimation. - Where the averaged interval metering data is used to provide the profile and are scaled to a predetermined consumption value for the metering data that are the subject of Substitution or Estimation.

-Type 52 Substitutes or Estimates must not be used for public holidays
+- Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution or Estimation.
+Where the averaged interval metering data is used to provide the profile and are scaled to a pre- - Where the averaged interval metering data is used to provide the provide the provide and are scaled to a predetermined consumption value for the metering data that are the subject of Substitution or Estimation. - Type 52 Substitutes or Estimates must not be used for public holidays